MicrosoftDocs/architecture-center/docs/best-practices/retry-service-specific.md

 - [IoT Hub retry policy](/azure/iot-hub/iot-hub-reliability-features-in-sdks)
 - [Troubleshoot IoT Hub device disconnection](/azure/iot-hub/iot-hub-troubleshoot-connectivity)

-## Azure Redis Cache
+## Azure Cache for Redis

-Azure Redis Cache is a fast data access and low latency cache service based on the popular open source Redis Cache.
+Azure Cache for Redis is a fast data access and low latency cache service based on the popular open-source Redis cache.
 It is secure, managed by Microsoft, and is accessible from any application in Azure.

 The guidance in this section is based on using the StackExchange.Redis client to access the cache.
 A list of other suitable clients can be found on the [Redis website](https://redis.io/clients), and these may have different retry mechanisms.